influxdata/telegraf/plugins/parsers/xml/README.md

 ```
 xml ConnectionsCurrent=0i,ConnectionsTotal=0i
 ```
-therwise, each node will be written in a separate row
+therwise, each node will be written in a separate row:
 ```
 xml ConnectionsCurrent=0i
 xml ConnectionsTotal=0i
 ```

-Setting a parameter to false can be useful if your data is combined in one node and declared in its attributes:
+Setting a parameter to false can be useful, if your data is combined in one node and declared in its attributes:
 ```xml
 <VHost>
   <Host_1 Name="Host" ConnectionsCurrent="0" ConnectionsTotal="0" />